 There is a gigantic jump in total units sold between #4 and #3 on this list (11,884), and that only grew in 2021 thanks to a stellar year in sales for the Elantra.

 The Elantra starts at just $17,899, comes standard with a touchscreen that works with Android Auto and Apple CarPlay, and the Sport model features a surprisingly strong 201 horsepower engine.

 Car and Driver called the Elantra a “no-nonsense, value-packed compact sedan” and that sums it up perfectly.

 2. Toyota Corolla

 Compared to last year: +20.6%

 You know what you’re getting with a Toyota Corolla: Reliability, fuel economy, and resale value.
 This all still rings true for the Corolla, which had itself a heck of a year.

 …Oh ya, you also get safety!
 The Corolla earned an IIHS top safety pick, which is always a good thing to boast about.

 1. Honda Civic

-Canada’s best-selling car, the Honda Civic, is also the only car on this list that will continue to be manufactured in Canada (in Alliston, Ontario) after 2019.
+Of Canada’s best-selling cars, the Honda Civic sedan is the only car on this list that will continue to be manufactured in Canada (Alliston, ON).